Reconstructive Surgery, changing lives for better

 For Plastic and reconstructive surgery that involves transplantation and removal of the skin or composite tissue, the patient strictly needs to follow the guidelines of care and general instructions as issued by the plastic surgeon.
 Special care needs to be taken even after the discharge to prevent any type of infection while recovering.

 It is important to exercise patience with the healing process after Reconstructive surgery for burns.
-After the surgery, you will notice changes in the appearance, color, and feeling of your skin at the site of damage, however it will take some amount of time before you begin to notice it completely.
+After the surgery, you will notice changes in the appearance, color, and feeling of your skin at the site of damage, however, it will take some amount of time before you begin to notice it completely.
 Feeling of numbness and tingling is common but these will tend to fade away as you progress towards recovery.

 Leg Defects surgery – Operative

-Precise suturing is required for reconstructive micro vascular surgery used to treat leg defects.
+Precise suturing is required for reconstructive microvascular surgery used to treat leg defects.
 The surgeon may request preoperative testing to ensure normal anatomy and assess the amount of operative success.
 The procedure is somewhat long and extensive and may require at least one week of hospitalization in most of the cases.
 However with the good results that accrue, one should really not think too much about this requirement.

 When can a patient resume daily activities after the Reconstructive Surgery?

-In majority of the patients who undergo surgery, getting tired and exhausted is a common problem.
+In the majority of the patients who undergo surgery, getting tired and exhausted is a common problem.
 It is imperative to pace yourself to daily activities according to your body.
 Rest if you feel tired and do not overwork.
-Gradually all will be back to normal in a few weeks time.
+Gradually all will be back to normal in a few weeks’ time.

-If you have been looking to seek an effective solution for plastic and reconstructive surgery for burns, it’s important to an advice about suitable surgery for you from an experienced surgeon.
+If you have been looking to seek an effective solution for plastic and reconstructive surgery for burns, it’s important to advice about suitable surgery for you from an experienced surgeon.
 Tricity Institute of Plastic Surgery (TIPS) has a team of dedicated and proficient plastic surgeons who are renowned across the medical arena.
 If you need to seek more information about the burns & reconstructive surgery, you should get in touch with TIPS right now.
 Just fill in the contact form online in order to seek a free consultation and we will get in touch with you.
 You can also call us at the given number.
 Be assured of the fact that all our communications will be kept private.